-Swimming alongside the largest fish in the sea is one of the ultimate bucket-list experiences.
-Lucky, then, that there are a few destinations around the world – from Mexico to Mozambique – where in-season sightings of whale sharks are almost guaranteed.
+Swimming alongside whale sharks is one of the top bucket-list experiences.
+Luckily there are a few destinations around the world where in-season sightings of whale sharks are almost guaranteed.

 Isla Holbox, Mexico

 Isla Holbox is a 25-minute boat ride off mainland Mexico.
 As Quintana Roo’s sleepy northernmost island, it is the antithesis of crazy Cancun, which is 150km to the south.